 Purifying the Idā Tendency

-The pingalā is already uplifting and the pursuit of higher meanings therefore needs no curtailment.
+The pingalā is uplifting and the pursuit of higher meanings therefore needs no curtailment.
 However, the idā can be degrading, as it can suck a person into hedonism.
-Without idā, of course, pingalā has the tendency to burn out a person.
+Without idā, of course, pingalā has the tendency to burn a person.
 Looking at the available options, we can see that individually choosing one path (upward or downward) is not acceptable.
-Rejecting all choices involves renouncing free will and choice.
+Rejecting all choices means renouncing choice.
 We need to combine both paths, and yet we don’t yet know how to overcome their natural contradiction and reconcile their inner conflict.

 The short answer is that the top-down path need not necessarily represent hedonism; it can also represent the path of descending knowledge through grace, mercy, and compassion.
 The upward path is that of personal striving and the downward path is that of receiving grace and showering mercy.
 The upward path is masculine while the downward path is female (not the hedonism of the feminine path).
 In the upward path, a spiritualist makes the greatest endeavors for spiritual progress.
 In the downward path, the spiritualist knows that their efforts amount to nothing without the grace of God.
 While performing the greatest austerities and cultivating the highest knowledge, the spiritualist becomes helplessly surrendered in the realization that the results of any of his efforts are not in his hands.